klein-thibault/AddressGeocoder/README.md

 struct Geocoder: Geocodable { }
 let geocoder = Geocoder()

-geocoder.geocodeLocality(zipCode,
+geocoder.geocodeAddress(
+  from: "12345",
   forCountry: "US",
-                        completion: {(result: Result<GeocodedAddress, GeocodingError>) -> () in
+  completion: { (result: Result<GeocodedAddress, GeocodingError>) -> () in
     if let address = result.value {
-                                let cityAndState = address.locality + ", " + address.state
+      self.addressLabel.text = address.locality + ", " + address.state
     }
-        })
+  }
+)
 ```

 ## Contributing to AddressGeocoder

 To report a bug or enhancement request, feel free to file an issue under the respective heading.

 If you wish to contribute to the project, fork this repo and submit a pull request.
 Code contributions should follow the standards specified in the [Prolific Swift Style Guide](https://github.com/prolificinteractive/swift-style-guide).

 ## License